 Chris Jolly is a classical and jazz saxophonist.
 He is also a composer that takes inspiration from a wide range of genres and artists, as seen in the range of techniques and colours used in his compositions.
 Smudge, a recent addition to our repertoire, combines elements from folk and classical genres alongside techniques of multiphonics and slap-tongue.

 Sarah Hind trained at the Royal Scottish Academy of Music, and also at Huddersfield University: a European centre for contemporary music.
 Sarah has performed with a number of saxophone ensembles, recently including the HD8 octet and the Yorkshire Saxophone Choir.
 Her interest in 1940s big band repertoire led her to form and direct the Regent Big Band.
-Sarah has become renowned for her ability to slap-tongue on baritone saxophone for an inordinate length of time, often at an ear-splitting volume.

 The combination of personalities and experience within the quartet expands our musical horizons and possibilities: four classical saxophonists + two jazz saxophonists + two composers = Quirk saxophone quartet.